Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 Bug fixed in 1.9.0.0:
 - NEW FEATURE (Alban): The window to edit the general info has been moved to a tab next to the layer list, including the edition of the map background color
 - NEW FEATURE (Alban): The part list window (now renamed into Part Usage) has been moved to a tab next to the layers list
-- NEW FEATURE (Alban): The Part Usage now also display the usage percentage against the current budget
+- NEW FEATURE (Alban & Matthias): The Part Usage now also display the Budget count, the missing count and the part usage percentage against the current budget
 - NEW FEATURE (Ludo): The Part Usage now display the sum of all the parts on each layer (or globally) and the part usage percentage per layer (or globally)
 - NEW FEATURE (Alban): The Part Usage can now be exported in CSV format (on top of HTML and Text)
 - NEW FEATURE (Alban): The Part Usage can now be reordered by clicking on the columns headers